 In broad terms, artificial intelligence refers to machines that can perform tasks in ways that are “intelligent.”
 It has much to do with the development of computer systems that exhibit cognitive and decision-making abilities comparable or superior to that of humans.
 It is the broader concept of machines being able to carry out tasks in a way that we would consider “smart”.
 AI can take the form of “if-then” statements or complex statistical models that map raw sensory data to symbolic categories.

-Machine learning is a current application of AI which revolves around the idea that we should we should really just give machines access to data and let them learn by themselves without further human intervention.
+Machine learning is a current application of AI which revolves around the idea that we should really just give machines access to data and let them learn by themselves without further human intervention.
 It’s the idea that when exposed to more data, machines can make changes on their own and come up with solutions to problems without reliance on human expertise, improving their performance over time.

 Types of Machine Learning